Google Logo

 All motocross riders recognise the importance of bike insurance.
 Motocross bikes and equipment are expensive to replace.
 Though these bikes are designed to handle most of what you can throw at them, they take a lot of punishment and require regular maintenance and repairs.
 Insurance protects riders who often push their machines hard and do not want to shoulder the financial burden should things go wrong.

 Though many riders don’t appreciate it, the same goes for personal insurance.
 It is not just the bikes that take a bit of a beating.
-Riders are exposed to risk, too.
-Particularly those new to the sport.
-With this in mind, here are the main reasons you should consider specialist motocross insurance that covers more than your bike and equipment.
+Riders are exposed to risk, particularly those new to the sport.

 Injury and accident